homerhanumat/tridentmoon/content/articles/02-primary.md

 1. inhale: draw feet one third of the way toward the hips
 1. exhale: place hands under upper thighs
 1. inhale: arch and place crown of head on floor
-1. exhale: press up and back, moving hands to floor palms down for support^[Or the advanced version:  arms crossed over chest.]
+1. exhale: press up and back, moving hands to floor palms down for support[^setu]

+[^setu]: Or the advanced version:  arms crossed over chest.]

 Exiting vinyāsa (1):